 At the very end of the game, Lucas discovers that the Masked Man is his long lost brother, Claus.
 He was resurrected from the dead as a mindless servant of Porky’s so that the latter’s evil ambition could claim the power of the Dark Dragon.
 The final battle of Mother 3 pits the twin brothers against each other, but you’ll quickly learn that you cannot attack Claus.
 In order to win this fight, you must simply defend every turn until the spirit of Hinawa allows Claus to regain his memories and he subsequently commits suicide to save his brother.
 In Earthbound Beginnings and Earthbound, Gigyas was dispatched not through brute force, but human emotion.
 They were the product of Mr. Itoi cleverly tying story into the gameplay, enhancing both significantly.
 The encounter with Claus doesn’t hold a candle to either of the confrontations with Gigyas.
 This is because, while you had to use unorthodox tactics to win those fights, you still actively had to input actions.
 Sure, you still have to keep Lucas’s health up, but if you have the right items, the final battle is a matter of passively waiting for it to resolve on its own.
 I realize it’s supposed to be emotionally taxing rather than mentally challenging, but it’s still a bad game design choice.
 Ideally, you don’t want to set up a situation where you have to choose between gameplay and story, but if you absolutely must, nine times out of ten, it’s better to sacrifice the latter.

 There’s another less-obvious problem with this moment.
 Much like how Hinawa was not a character in her own right, the only reason Claus’s death is sad is because he’s Lucas’s twin brother and the soundtrack plays depressing music, indicating that you are meant to feel emotions.
 In reality, Claus barely got any screen time before he disappeared for most of the plot only to turn up later as the Masked Man.
 He is present in Lucas’s flashbacks, but we, the audience, barely see them interact.
-Instead, the writers felt it was a better use of their time to make a big deal about not letting the aforementioned Hummingbird Egg fall into the Pigmasks’ hands during the second and fifth chapters (only for it to see no use whatsoever) and force us to run several fool’s errands for a contemptibly obnoxious individual in the third.
-When you’re setting up an emotional moment such as this, you need to truly earn it; you can’t afford to go through the motions – especially not when the only reason it’s even necessary is due to gross incompetence on the protagonist’s part from earlier in the story.
+Instead, the writers felt it was a better use of their time to make a big deal about not letting the aforementioned Hummingbird’s Egg fall into the Pigmasks’ hands during the second and fifth chapters only for it to see no use whatsoever and force us to run several fool’s errands for a contemptibly obnoxious individual in the third.
+When you’re setting up an emotional moment such as this, you need to truly earn it; you can’t afford to go through the motions – especially not when the only reason it’s even necessary is due to gross incompetence on the protagonist’s part.

 When Lucas pulls the final needle, the Dark Dragon is awakened, but before you get to see it, the screen fades to black, and the word, “END?” appears in the void.
 By moving the directional pad, the cast will address you directly.
 You can’t see them, but they assure you they survived somehow and are perfectly happy.
 This leaves us to wonder if the apocalypse actually wiped out everything and they’re in the afterlife or if everything turned out alright and the game won’t show us for undisclosed reasons.
 It’s a question that shall remain unanswered.